Get started now – classes start May 3

 Yes, there are a variety of scholarship options available for our Indianapolis campus students.
 Explore undergraduate and external scholarship opportunities or request more information to learn what financial aid options are available.
 Financial aid is available in the form of federal and private loans, scholarships, grants and work-study to those who qualify.

 The Indianapolis BSN program consists of a minimum of 122 credit hours: 56 credit hours in general education and 66 credit hours in the nursing major.

 View the BSN Degree Program Curriculum Plan to see what credits are required.

+As you explore RN programs in Indianapolis, consider the support available to you.
 The Center for Academic Success (CAS) at the Indianapolis campus offers workshops, study materials and appointments with tutors and academic support.